teremterem/MiniAgents/README.md

     print("INQUIRING DONE\n")

     print("SLEEPING FOR ONE SECOND")
-    # this is when the agents will actually start processing (in fact, any
+    # This is when the agents will actually start processing (in fact, any
-    # other kind of task switch would have had the same effect)
+    # other kind of task switch would have had the same effect).
     await asyncio.sleep(1)
     print("SLEEPING DONE\n")